 We also have acids in our bodies that are called non-volatile acids.
 They cannot be exhaled through the lungs.
 They come from our food, and they must be eliminated through the kidneys.
 40 mmol of this type of acid are eliminated in the urine by making ammonium.
 70 mmol are eliminated in the urine with titratable acids.

 For you chemistry buffs, titratable acid is used differently here than it is in chemistry.
 It means the amount of NaOH to bring the urine pH back to 7.4.
 It measures the amount of H+ that is associated with non-bicarbonate buffers in the urine.
 These buffers are mostly phosphates, but also include sulfates and a few other anions.

-So there is over 15,000 mmol of acid being neutralized each day.
-This consists of 110 mmol of non-volatile acids being neutralized and 15,000 mmol of bicarbonate being exhaled.
+So there are over 15,000 mmol of acid being neutralized each day.
+This consists of 110 mmol of non-volatile acids being neutralized, and 15,000 mmol of bicarbonate being exhaled.
 With so much bicarbonate being used up every day, there must be a source to replace it.

 There are two main sources that replenish bicarbonate in the blood stream.
 The two sources are the kidney and the diet.
 Bicarbonate is produced in the kidney when acid is excreted into the urine.
 This occurs in the alpha intercalated cells, discussed below.
 And the remainder of our bicarbonate comes from food in the form of bicarbonate precursors.